September gives us a chance to miss the summer before it’s gone.

 ♦Time to move those plants you have wanted to move since July.
 If you want to move zone-marginal plants, trees, and shrubs, (those that are only just hardy in your zone), it’s a good idea to put this off until early spring.

 ♦If you have a lawn and wish to feed it, now is the time to do so.
 Re-seeding or sowing a new lawn is also a good job for cooler September days.

 ♦Test your soil pH and amend your soil as necessary to give the winter a chance to temper additions of lime or sulfur.
 This is not a job you want to do in the spring – plants can suffer from soil that’s had its pH recently amended.

 ♦Good time to amend the organic content of your soil with compost or manure, but avoid putting actual fertilizer (organic or non) on your soil till spring.
 The active ingredients will only leach out over the winter, particularly the nitrogen.

-♦If you are potting up smaller plants, rooted cuttings etc… into larger pots for the winter – do so now.
-That plant needs as much time as possible to adjust to a larger pot and put some roots out.
+♦If you are potting up smaller plants, rooted cuttings etc… into larger pots for the winter, that plant needs as much time as possible to adjust to a larger pot and put some roots out.
 Make sure that unplanted pots are kept in a sheltered location with access to natural rainfall.

 ♦Don’t forget to gather unusual seed heads and dried flowers from your garden for inside decorations over the winter.
-If you let summer hydrangea heads go much longer, mildew will be the overwhelming theme of all bouquets.
+If you let summer hydrangea heads go late into October, mildew will be the overwhelming theme of all bouquets.

 “By all these lovely tokens